 Merchants will often spend plenty of time and money (as well as blood, sweat, and tears) gaining new customers and focus on little else.
 While it’s important to keep your net wide and try to catch new customers, it’s equally vital, if not more so, to ensure that those who are already customers don’t slip through the netting.

-Enter retention marketing—the difference between constantly struggling to attract first-time buyers and comfortably selling to loyal customers.
+Enter retention marketing—the difference in your ecommerce marketing plan between constantly struggling to attract first-time buyers and comfortably selling to loyal customers.